Detecting Extragalactic Axion-like Dark Matter with Polarization Measurements of Fast Radio Bursts: Methods

-As described in \autoref{sec:2}, when a linearly polarized light propagates in an external ALP field, the corresponding PAs would have a time-dependent change due to the ALP-photon coupling effect.
-By analyzing the PA variations, we thus can constrain the ALP-photon coupling strength, thereby facilitating the potential detection of axion-like DM.
-Here, the PAs of FRB 20220912A are processed from the raw data of FAST.
+The PAs of FRB 20220912A were derived from the raw data of FAST.
 The central frequency, bandwidth, number of frequency channels, and sampling time for the raw data were 1.25 GHz, 0.5 GHz, 4096, and 49.152 $\rm \mu s$, respectively.
-We use the GPU accelerated transient detection software \emph{\sc HEIMDALL}\footnote{\href{https://sourceforge.net/projects/heimdall-astro}{https://sourceforge.net/projects/heimdall-astro}} and process the data on FAST's high-performance-computer facilities.
-The dispersion measure range that we search is between 200 and 250 $\rm pc\,cm^{-3}$.
-The signal-to-noise ratio threshold and maximum boxcar are set as 6.5 and 512, respectively.
-The RM is searched from $-2000$ to $2000$ $\rm rad\,m^{-2}$ in steps of 1 $\rm rad\,m^{-2}$ using the \emph{\sc rmfit} program \cite{Straten12}.
-After correcting the data with the best-fitted RMs, we derive the position angles of the linearly polarized component.
-During a total of 9.2 hours of observations between October 28th, 2022 and December 5th, 2022 (corresponding to MJD 59880 and MJD 59918), we obtain 700 bursts with RM measurements.
-Fig.~\ref{fig1} displays PA measurements of FRB 20220912A as a function of time.
-One can see from this plot that PAs vary greatly within a day, but they are relatively stable on the timescale of months.
-Our focus is primarily on the PA variations in the order of days, so we calculate the median value of the PA in each day.
-In this case, the minimum time interval is 1 day, while the total observational time is 38 days.
-According to the theory presented in \autoref{sec:2}, the lower and upper limits of the ALP mass $m_a$ depend on the total observational time and the minimum time interval, respectively.
-That is, the sensitive ALP mass $m_a$ falls within the range of $1.4\times 10^{-21}$ eV to $5.2\times 10^{-20}$ eV.
+We used the GPU-accelerated transient search software \emph{\sc HEIMDALL} and processed the data on FAST's high-performance computer facilities.
+A dispersion measure range of 200 to 250 $\rm pc\,cm^{-3}$ was searched, with a signal-to-noise ratio threshold of 6.5 and a maximum boxcar of 512.
+After determining the dispersion measures, the de-dispersed polarization data were calibrated using the \emph{\sc psrchive} software package with correction for differential gain and phase between the receivers achieved through the injection of a noise diode signal before each observation.
+The rotation of the telescope and the variation of the receiver across the days were calibrated through \emph{\sc pac}.
+The RM was searched from $-2000$ to $2000$ $\rm rad\,m^{-2}$ in steps of 1 $\rm rad\,m^{-2}$ using the \emph{\sc rmfit} program \cite{Straten12}.
+Ionospheric RMs in the direction of FRB 20220912A at each burst's arrival time were computed using FRion package \cite{Van23}.
+The ionosphere model is sourced from the International GNSS Service (IGS), which provides ionosphere vertical total electron content (TEC) maps daily.
+FRion downloads these TEC maps from NASA CDDIS archive.
+After correcting the data with the best-fitted RMs, we derive the PAs of the linearly polarized component.
+During a total of 9.2 hours of observations between October 28th, 2022 and December 5th, 2022 (corresponding to MJD 59880 and MJD 59918), we obtain 674 bursts with RM measurements.
+The PA data of these bursts are available in Supplementary Data 1.